Find Grad Schools

 1 Yearly Graduations

 Claremont Graduate University comes in at #13 on our list of the most popular colleges offering doctor's degrees in international relations.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to international relations majors at Claremont Graduate University.
+Roughly 1,900 attend the school each year.
+During the most recent year for which we have data, 1 people received their doctor's degree in international relations from Claremont Graduate University.

 Below are some popular majors that are similar to international relations that offer doctor’s degrees.